-- Uncalibrated sideband suppression, ~35 dBc compared to 0 dBc for real IF architecture. - Direct DAC-complex-mixer connection-no amplifiers - Nonharmonic clock-related spurious signals fall out-of-band - DAC second Nyquist zone image is offset f{DAC} compared with f{DAC} 2 × IF for a real IF architecture, reducing the need for filtering at the DAC output. - Uncalibrated LO feedthrough for AQM is ~35 dBc and calibration can reduce or completely remove the LO feedthrough.
+- 1. Uncalibrated side-band suppression ~ 35 dBc compared to 0 dBc for real IF architecture - 2.
+Direct DAC Complex mixer connection no amplifiers - 3.
+Non-harmonic clock-related spurious signals fall out of band - 4.
+DAC 2nd Nyquist zone image is offset $f{DAC}$ compared with $f{DAC}$ 2 × IF for a real IF architecture, reducing the need for filtering at the DAC output. - Uncalibrated LO feed through for AQM is ~ 35 dBc and calibration can reduce or completely remove the LO feed through.

-Application Example: Wide-Bandwidth Direct Baseband-to-RF Conversion
+Application Example: Wide Bandwidth Direct Baseband to RF Conversion

-A system example of the DAC5687 used in a wide-bandwidth direct baseband-to-RF conversion is shown in Figure 80.
+A system example of the DAC5687 used in a wide bandwidth direct baseband to RF conversion is shown in Figure 78.
 The DAC input would typically be generated by a crest factor reduction processor such as Texas Instruments GC1115 and digital predistortion processor.
 With a complex baseband input, the DAC5687 would be used to increase the data rate through interpolation.
-In addition, phase, gain, and offset correction of the IQ imbalance is possible using the QMC block, DAC gain, and DAC offset features.
-The correction could be done one time during manufacturing (see the TRF3701 data sheet (SLWS145) and the TRF3702 data sheet (SLWS149) for the variation with temperature, supply, LO frequency, etc., after calibration at nominal conditions) or during operation with a separate feedback loop measuring imbalance in the RF signal.
+In addition, phase, gain and offset correction of the IQ imbalance is possible using the QMC block, DAC gain and DAC offset features.
+The correction could be done one time during manufacturing (see the TRF3701 data sheet (SLWS145) and the TRF3702 data sheet (SLWS149)) for the variation with temperature, supply, LO frequency, etc. after calibration at nominal conditions) or during operation with a separate feedback loop measuring imbalance in the RF signal.

-Figure 80.
+Figure 78.
 Direct Conversion System Using DAC5687 in X4L Mode

-Operating at baseband has the advantage that the DAC5687 output is insensitive to DAC sample clock phase noise, so using the DAC PLL clock mode has similar spectral performance to the external clock mode.
-In addition, the nonharmonic clock-related spurious signals are small due to the low DAC output frequency.
+Operating at baseband has the advantage that the DAC5687 output is insensitive to DAC sample clock phase noise, so using the DAC PLL clock mode will have similar spectral performance to the External clock mode.
+In addition, the non-harmonic clock-related spurious signals will be small due to the low DAC output frequency.